MichaelEdemRIC/CSCI401W-Fall2023--Team-Theta-/4-final-team-deliverable/final-team-deliverable.md

 1. **Team Collaboration Skills:** Reflect on a time when coordinating with team members improved a project's outcome or efficiency.

-**Sean Parks** - When connecting the frontend to the api endpoints in order to display things like the database or wishlist elements, there were times where Aaron and I or Nick and I worked together to debug what the backend was expecting and how I needed to format the frontend request so that the data was sent correctly.
+- **Sean Parks** - When connecting the frontend to the api endpoints in order to display things like the database or wishlist elements, there were times where Aaron and I or Nick and I worked together to debug what the backend was expecting and how I needed to format the frontend request so that the data was sent correctly.
 Because I focused less on the backend, I was unfamiliar with what certain endpoints were expecting, but through having them update the readme and explain it to me, I better understood how the backend worked by interacting with it.

-**Stanely Aaron** - worked back and forth with Sean to get image uploads to work, and Mike suggested that we use ChatGPT to help debug.
+- **Stanley Aaron** - worked back and forth with Sean to get image uploads to work, and Mike suggested that we use ChatGPT to help debug.
 We pasted in our code and it gave the suggestion to use a multi part form to submit this data and reference an actual image file instead of a string.
 We were able to take this suggestion and tailor it to our needs.
 We can now upload images when creating new products in our database.

-**Nick Parks**  - me and Aaron worked together several times on the backend over the course of the project.
+- **Nick Parks**  - me and Aaron worked together several times on the backend over the course of the project.
 I worked on the models for users in the database, while he worked on giving each user the capability to save the wishlist.
 In addition, we also agreed on an authentication method that would work best for authenticating users in our project.

-**Michael Edem** : often we collaborate with each other on how to implement different functions and components to our website, this back and forth between us has led to great success in our project one example being when me and Sean worked together for one Monday afternoon to get the login system up and running.
+- **Michael Edem** : often we collaborate with each other on how to implement different functions and components to our website, this back and forth between us has led to great success in our project one example being when me and Sean worked together for one Monday afternoon to get the login system up and running.

 2. **Problem-Solving Abilities:** Share a situation where you had to troubleshoot a technical issue and how you approached the problem-solving process.